oraclekid12/rulebook2024/content.md

 **2. Equipment Gain** The diablerist may take any equipment on the victim.

 **3. Burn Vampire** The victim is burned.
 Any cards and counters on them are also burned.

-If the victim was older (had a higher capacity) than the diablerist, their controller search their library, ash heap, and hand to get a master Discipline card to put on the diablerist.
+**4. Get Discipline** If the victim was had a higher capacity (is older) than the diablerist, their controller may search their library, ash heap, and hand to get a master Discipline card to put on the diablerist.
 If the Discipline card increases the diablerist's capacity, the diablerie does not give 1 blood to fill that new capacity.

-**4. Blood Hunt Referendum** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
+**5. Blood Hunt Referendum** When a vampire commits diablerie, a blood hunt referendum is automatically and immediately conducted.
 If the referendum passes, the diablerist is burned.\
 In a blood hunt referendum, action modifiers and reaction cards cannot be played.
 Otherwise, this referendum is handled just like any other.

 > This referendum is part of the action which led to a diablerie, so it cannot be blocked.